-As part of the Town of West Hartford’s commitment to increase the emergency preparedness of the community, the West Hartford Community Emergency Response Team (CERT) was re-established on March 3, 2021.
+As part of the Town of West Hartford’s commitment to increase the emergency preparedness of the community, a Community Emergency Response Team (CERT) was re-established on March 3, 2021.

 The team is considered an integral part of the Town’s Office of Emergency Management which is under the direction of Fire Chief Greg Priest.

 CERT training consists of a basic standardized 20 hour course followed by additional training in shelter management, first aid and disaster preparedness.
 Teams are trained by professional responders in areas that will help them take care of themselves and others before, during and after a major emergency.
 CERT members will also take an on-line FEMA training course.

 West Hartford's Community Emergency Response Team is looking for new members to attend its next Basic Training Class scheduled to begin on Saturday, October 22, 2022 from 8:00AM until 12:30PM at Elmwood Community Center.